rytilahti/python-songpal/README.rst

     $ songpal group

 Group command require using the UPnP URL ``--url`` instead of the API ``--endpoint``, and you'll need the ``UUIDs`` of the devices you want to group as well.
+Both of these can be obtained through the ``discover`` function.
 All group commands should be executed on the master

 Creating groups: